basmallamohamed/Data-Survey-Insights-Analysis/README.md

 # Kaggle Data Science Survey 2017 Analysis

 ## Overview
 This project analyzes the Kaggle Data Science Survey 2017 dataset, focusing on deriving insights from data science professionals' responses.
-Conducted as of August 05, 2025, it showcases trends in demographics, programming languages, job titles, and experience levels.
+It showcases trends in demographics, programming languages, job titles, and experience levels.

 ## Description
 The analysis involves cleaning the `multipleChoiceResponses.csv` file, performing data transformations, and generating insights such as the top 5 programming languages, age distributions by job title, and employment trends.
 These insights are visualized in an interactive Power BI dashboard.